dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 - Produced Docker image uses Ubuntu 18.04 as a base image.

-- **Corresponding Docker image has been uploaded to, and can be found at, Docker Hub (hub.docker.com) as:** `dm4rnde/flask-app-base-apache2-wsgi-py3-ubuntu:0.1`
+- **Latest Docker image has been uploaded to, and can be found at, Docker Hub (hub.docker.com) as:** `dm4rnde/flask-app-base-apache2-wsgi-py3-ubuntu:0.2`